Belongs to: hirundines

 2–3 clutches of 4–5 eggs, May to August

-Most arrive late, in May, and sometimes leave late, in October or even November; winters in Africa
+Most arrive late, in May, and sometimes leave late, in October or even November, to winter in south and tropical Africa